Welcome to our complete guide on hiking the Lares Trail to Machu Picchu.

 The trek can be completed as a standalone 2 or 3 day trail, or be incorporated with a visit to Machu Picchu – extending the tour by 1 or 2 days.
 The latter option is fast becoming a popular itinerary for trekkers due to the permit limits placed on the Classic Inca Trail to Machu Picchu.

-As of 2014/15 permits are not required for the Lares Trek.
+Permits are not required for the Lares Trek.
 This means that you can in effect arrive in Cusco and depending on the season (not June-August) be on the trail within a day or two.
 Of course you will still need to book your train tickets to Aguas Calientes as early as possible during peak season, as well as your entrance tickets to Machu Picchu.

 In terms of the actual route itinerary, there are in fact a number of variations on the Lares Trek, most end at Ollantaytambo.
 From here trekkers can catch a train to Aguas Calientes to visit Machu Picchu or indeed return to Cusco.
 We discuss each Lares Trek route variation in some detail below.